5kECSF/bookclub-api/documentation/file-upload.md

 ## for uploading images for models that have single image

--> first we upload the image using the file/single endpoint, which returns the image object
+-> first we upload the image using the file/single endpoint, which returns the image object -> then we send the id of that file with the object & -> the object will find the image and connect it with the parent object

+## Upload issues

+- what if the image is uploaded and the creation of the file failed
+  - the images status will be not assigned in the database

 ## file Related tasks